QUALITY WARRANTY

 • at a reduced price, i.e. a Product that had defects due to which the price was reduced, of which the Consumer was aware and to which the Consumer agreed.

-These Warranty Terms and Conditions are effective from 1 February 2023.
+These Warranty Terms are effective from 1 September 2025.

 Warranty terms